 We should all learn from this and make a conscious effort to champion those artists that bring a fresh perspective to our products and brands regardless of their race, education, experience and backgrounds.

 This global movement has opened people's hearts, eyes and ears and made them more aware of their own privileges and the need for greater equality.
 It's fundamentally created an opportunity for us all to reset.

 The other thing I would say (the most important thing) is to make sure that any support is not just a token gesture.
-There's a real risk that artists are considered a reflection of a specific time, or movements, such as LGBTQ+ artists being commissioned around Pride or female artists for International Women's Day.
+There's a real risk that artists are considered a reflection of a specific time, or movements, such as LGBT+ artists being commissioned around Pride or female artists for International Women's Day.
 It doesn't have to be that way.
 The former Children's Laureate Malorie Blackman recently said: "To all those stuffing my inbox with requests to do stuff for Black History Month, please note I'm black all year round and happy to consider doing stuff all year round.
 You don't need to cram all your requests and activities into October".

 And those words ring so true.
 My ultimate goal is to get to a point where agencies like Studio PI no longer need to exist because we live in a society with an equal playing field for all.

 Starting a new business in the middle of a global pandemic is a difficult thing to do, but equality for me wasn't something that I felt could wait any longer.
 So we persevered despite the many hurdles that we knew we'd have to face.
 And four months on, I am so glad that we did.

 So many art directors, creative directors and picture editors have shown their support by actively trying to diversify their content, and over the past four months, we have received more than 60 commissions including work for Calvin Klein, Samsung, Christian Louboutin, Volvo, Sky, Natwest, The FA, Eastpak, Stylist Magazine, The Guardian & Observer, GQ, Penguin and Time Out.